Guides·February 18, 2026·2 min read

 - set one constraint (pace/tone/boundary)

 "You said you're protective.
-Show it quietly."
+Show it quietly.
+Slow pace."

 A worked example (vague reply → better scene)